 The Marking Scheme, in outline, will lead the process of Test Project design.
 After this, the Marking Scheme and Test Project will be designed and developed through an iterative process, to ensure that both together optimize their relationship with the Standards Specification and the Assessment Strategy.
-They will be submitted to WSI for approval together, in order to demonstrate their quality and conformity with the Standards Specification.
+They will be agreed by the Experts and submitted to WSI for approval together, in order to demonstrate their quality and conformity with the Standards Specification.